Podcast Episode 42: “There’s A Dead Guy In My Suite!“

 As far as security deposits go, I might even hold onto that for another 30-90 days after you give up possessions just to see if anything official turns up.
 Money responsibility is different than dealing with low/no value tenant possessions.

-- This Tale deals with the simplest of situations.
-These matters are often more complicated.
+- Wills and Estates often more complicated.
 If a dead tenant shows up for you, consult your lawyer IMMEDIATELY!

 - Your best bet is to deal with someone who has a Grant of Probate or Grant of Administration.
 Then, you are completely off the hook.